Loopring/protocols/docs/gas_consume_report_1026.md

+# Gas Usage at Oct-26-2017

-## gas cost for ring with 2 orders:
+## Gas Usage for a Ring of 2 Orders:
    gas price: 21Gwei

 | Function                                       |        ETH           |